What is diaper rash?

 How to prevent diaper rash?

-To prevent diaper rash, it is important to follow the following care and hygiene measures:
+To prevent diaper rash, it's important to follow care and hygiene measures:

 • Optimal room temperature and appropriate clothing for the child